geofurb/Ornitholog/README.md

 * [The Archive Format](https://github.com/geofurb/Ornitholog#the-archive-format)

 ## Required Libraries
-Ornitholog requires Python 3.6+ and the `rauth` library to run.
-If you don't have `rauth`, you can acquire it by running `python -m pip install rauth` from the system shell.
+Ornitholog requires Python 3.6+ with the `rauth` and `pytz` libraries to run.
+If you don't have `rauth` or `pytz`, you can acquire it by running `python -m pip install rauth` and `python -m pip install pytz` from the system shell.
 Additional dependencies may become necessary as development continues and additional features are added.
 (For instance, to export user-interaction graphs to gephi or import information to a SQL database.)

 ## Getting Started
 To start using Ornitholog, you're going to have to [create a set of credentials](https://github.com/geofurb/Ornitholog#set-up-twitter-api-credentials) for using the Twitter API, save these to a file that Ornitholog can read, [define a `Job`](https://github.com/geofurb/Ornitholog#create-a-job) JSON file to tell Ornitholog what you want it to collect and how, and finally [run the collection](https://github.com/geofurb/Ornitholog#run-ornitholog) itself.
 This quick intro will walk you through those steps to make the first time easier.